Coolweb2go/losangelesphotosafaris-com/_posts/2021-07-08-griffith-park-la-photo-safari.md

 June 4 - Sept.4,2022

 ## What you will learn:
-* Digital camera basics - Bring a Canon or Nikon DSLR or any brand
+* Digital camera basics - Bring a Canon or Nikon DSLR or any brand, Long telephoto lens ( 200 mm min )
 * Photographic basics - Lighting, exposure, composition
 * Exposure Basics - Get your photos in sharp focus & correctly exposed
 * Creative Composition - Rule of thirds, leading line, Frame within a frame